 However, Montana restaurants and food service businesses must have a certified food protection manager on staff.
 This must be a “Person in Charge” who has passed an ANSI/CFP-accredited food handler safety training course.

-Nebraska doesn’t have a state-wide mandate for food handler licenses.
+Nebraska doesn’t have a statewide mandate for food handlers certificates.
 Instead, county health departments decide whether employees need to be certified food handlers to work.

 For example, take the Lincoln-Lancaster County Health Department.
 It requires all employees at food service businesses to have a food manager or food handler permit.
 Workers can complete a training course in person or online.

-Residents of other counties should check with their local health department for more information about getting a food handlers license if it’s required.
+Residents of other counties should check with their local health department for more information about the requirements of a food handlers license.

-In Nevada, all food establishments must have a “Person in Charge.”
-They need to show knowledge of proper food safety principles.
+In Nevada, all food establishments must have a “Person in Charge” to show knowledge of proper food safety principles.
 The state requires passing an accredited food handler safety training course to become a certified food protection manager.

-There are exceptions to this requirement.
-Food establishments considered “low risk” by the state — such as most convenience stores and businesses that primarily sell pre-packaged foods — are exempted.
+Food establishments considered low risk by the state — such as most convenience stores and businesses that primarily sell pre-packaged foods — are exempted.

 Nevada doesn’t require all food workers to be certified as official food handlers.
-However, individual areas within the state may require certification, so it’s important to check with the local health department.
+However, individual areas within the state may require certification, so check with your local health department.